 1. Silicone Gel Sheeting

 Silicone sheeting is probably the most effective of all noninvasive home remedies for scars.
-It is a proven way to minimize the appearance of abnormal scars (15).
-Silicone gel sheetings are available in medical stores and are beneficial in improving the appearance of post-surgical scars.
+It is a proven way to minimize the appearance of abnormal scars (16).
+Silicone sheets are available in medical stores and are beneficial in improving the appearance of post-surgical scars.
 These sheetings have low side effects and are painless and easy to use.

 2. Pressure Garments